SmookyzX/SmookyzAP/README.md

 SmookyzAP in action -> https://www.youtube.com/watch?v=ecfqVSuzZu8

 As you can see, I can survive even comas with no devotion while being on top of enemy meteor spam.
+I maintain almost 500fps even while using the program.

 Instructions: